Discover more at Dunham Massey

 Find out when Dunham Massey is open, how to get here, the things to see and do and more.

-Groups are welcome at Dunham Massey, whether you’re planning a group trip or a self-guided education visit.
-Find out about the benefits of booking a group visit, the kinds of activities on offer for education groups, and how to arrange your visit.
+Whether you’re planning a group trip or a self-guided education visit, find out more about the benefits of booking a group visit to Dunham Massey and the activities on offer.

 Pre-book a group visit and find out what makes Dunham Massey so special.
 You and your group can pause for a moment of peace in the garden, get close to nature in the deer park and learn the stories of fascinating objects in the house.